Medicare Part D (Prescription Drug Plan) Benefits Overview for 2017

-Medicare Part D helps to cover the costs of your prescription drugs.
-Medicare-approved private insurance companies offer Medicare Part D Prescription Drug Plans.
-If you have Medicare Part A and/or Medicare Part B, you are eligible for Medicare prescription drug coverage.
-You can get this coverage in the form of a Medicare Advantage Prescription Drug plan (MAPD) or a stand-alone Medicare Part D Prescription Drug Plan.
-You can enroll in any of the Medicare Part D Prescription Drug Plans that serve the area where you live.
-Our easy-to-use Medicare Part D Comparison Tool can help you compare and choose a plan.
+The Medicare Part D program authorizes Medicare-approved private insurance companies to provide prescription drug coverage.
+You must have Part A or Part B to join a Medicare Prescription Drug Plan.
+You can get this coverage in the form of a Medicare Advantage Prescription Drug plan (MAPD) if you have both Part A and Part B, or a stand-alone Medicare Part D Prescription Drug Plan, which only requires Part A or Part B. You can generally enroll in any of the Medicare plans that include prescription drug coverage if it serves the area where you live.
+Our easy-to-use Medicare Part D Comparison Tool can help you compare and choose from the plans we offer.

 The Annual Election Period (or Fall Open Enrollment) for Medicare Part D Prescription Drug Plans lasts from October 15 to December 7 every year.
 During this time period, anyone with Medicare can enroll in a Medicare Part D Prescription Drug Plan or change from one plan to another.

 You can enroll in a Medicare Prescription Drug Plan or change plans anytime if you qualify for Extra Help with your prescription drug costs.
 Extra Help (also known as the Low-Income Subsidy) is a program that helps beneficiaries with limited income with Medicare Part D costs.
 Depending on your level of Extra Help, this may include monthly plan premiums, copayments, and deductibles (see below for more information on eligibility requirements).